perl-catalyst/z-Catalyst-Framework-Fund/CHARTER.md

 9.5 Committee members, TPF President, TPF Secretary and the Board members shall not approve payment for, review, or vote on Proposals submitted by themselves or members of their immediate family or organizations they or their immediate family have a commercial interest in.
 Instead, TPF President will appoint a Board member or TPF Secretary to act on the member's behalf and TPF Secretary will appoint a Board member to vote on TPF Presidents behalf.

 9.7 If a quorom cannot be established because of 9.5 then the Proposal is declined.

+9.8 The feasibility and costs associated with making payments must be considered when reviewing all proposals.

+9.9 Grants must not create an employee-employer relationship with TPF.

 ## 10. Amending This Charter